Codila/ML-ApacheSpark/ReadMe.md

-This file walks through the Spark set up on your local system providing with the basic configuration files to set up and running your ML code on the local server
+This Pythoncode walks through the Spark set up on your local system providing with the basic configuration files to set up and running your ML code on the local server